 ELECTRONIC PHOTOS OF BLACKHORSE TROOPERS IN KUWAIT NEEDED!

 The decoration of the walls of the new Blackhorse Classroom in Patton Hall at the Armor School at Fort Benning is nearly complete.
 But we need some photos of troopers in action from the brief time the Regiment served in Kuwait (summer of 1991).
-If you have any electronic photos (JPEG or similar) or if you know of someone who does, please contact Don Snedeker (firstname.lastname@example.org in a new window) or Glenn Snodgrass (email@example.com in a new window).
+If you have any electronic photos (JPEG or similar) or if you know of someone who does, please contact Don Snedeker ( opens in a new email@example.com new email) or Glenn Snodgrass ( opens in a new firstname.lastname@example.org new email).
 Thanks for your help.